Skip to content

 Example of Indirect Patient Care

-Examples of Standard Workflow for LFP Patient Interactions
+Example of Standard Workflow for LFP Patient Interactions

 Example of One Calendar Appointment for Multiple Patients

-Example of WorksafeBC (WCB) Visit
+Example of Standard Visit & Procedure Claim

 Example of Split Billing (MSP and WCB)